Telcoin-Association/telcoin-laboratories-contracts/spec.md

    - LP mints a Uniswap v4 position NFT via the PositionManager.
    - Position is marked unsubscribed in registry until explicitly subscribed.

-   - LP then calls `positionManager.subscribe()`
+2. **Subscription as opt-in**

+   - After creating a position, LP calls `positionManager.subscribe()` which is the action required for LPs to opt-in to the program and begin qualifying for voting weight and rewards.
    - TELxSubscriber receives `notifySubscribe()` and calls `registry.handleSubscribe()`.
+   - Additionally, only users who stake on Telex qualify for rewards and voting power through the hook implementation

-2. **Liquidity Changes**
+3. **Liquidity Changes**

    - When liquidity is added or removed in a TEL pool, TELxIncentiveHook's `beforeAddLiquidity` / `beforeRemoveLiquidity` triggers `registry.addOrUpdatePosition()`.

-3. **Swap Events**
+4. **Swap Events**

    - Every swap in a TEL pool calls `afterSwap` in the hook.
    - Emits `SwapOccurredWithTick` for off-chain reward logic.

-4. **Rewards**
+5. **Rewards**

    - Off-chain script consumes hook events + registry data to calculate eligible rewards.
-This involves all active liquidity positions including their size as well as all swaps including their size and liquidity range.
+This is based on v4 fees earned, which involve all active liquidity positions including their size as well as all swaps including their size and liquidity range.
    - Rewards distributions calculated by offchain script on weekly basis (ideally in tandem with TANIP-1)
    - Script calls `addRewards()` to allocate TEL to providers.
    - Providers claim via `claim()`.

-5. **Voting**
+6. **Voting**
    - Snapshot calls VotingWeightCalculator → UniswapAdaptor → PositionRegistry to get TEL-equivalent LP weight.
+   - The snapshot call to calculate voting weight will return zero if positions are not staked on Telex
+   - Voting weight calculation is based on the total value of the liquidity position (both sides) and include the full range of positions whether they are in range or not.

-## Review Notes
+## Known Limitations:

-Have not yet seen the offchain rewards derivation script but am told rewards are only issued to LP positions that are in range (ie actually providing liquidity to the swap).

-Rewards ledger could benefit from a block record a la TANIP-1 to keep tabs on the `lastRewardsBlock`.

-### Potential for spec improvement:

 - voting weight is computed based solely on the TEL side of LP positions, agnostically to liquidity ranges.
 This means that the TELx rewards work differently from Uni V4 fees which align economic incentives for deeper liquidity positions which span a narrower range.

-  - As a result of this program's deviation from economically incentivizing deeper liquidity, LP rewards will mostly accrue to the widest positions with the largest liquidity units.
-This may be the desired outcome of the spec but is worth discussing

 - voting weight determination relies solely on the pool's current tick (ie onchain price), which is thus subject to liquidity conditions at snapshot time (vote instantiation).
 This may be unreliable, especially in low liquidity conditions.
 An oracle or trusted external price aggregator feed could be desirable if there are no liquidity guarantees.